 The Camargue is a wonderfully unspoiled wetland area in the South of France, situated less than two hours from Marseilles Airport.
 It is famed for it’s world renowned White Horses.
 They are an absolute joy to photograph, especially when in groups of ten or more.
 The area is also home to a wide array of wetland birdlife of which the Pink Flamingos and Grey Herons are the most accessible.
 March has been selected as we wish to avoid the severe heat and extremely bright conditions normally associated with the South of France.
 The weather should be similar to that of typical British summertime.
-This trip has now run successfully for several years and has now been honed to virtual perfection.
+This trip has now run successfully for seven years and has now been honed to virtual perfection.
 The horses demonstrate that they love their freedom and the guardians (the riders of the saddled horses) have become expert at creating stunning opportunities for us.

 Photograph White Horses in the Sea